24 February 2023

 The question remains: will Delhi protest against the construction of infrastructure, mainly the new railway, on what India considers its territory, or will it adopt a wait-and-watch game?
 The successful construction of the proposed rail and air infrastructure by China in Tibet will further strengthen the Chinese control of Aksai Chin.

-This is a modified version of the article, originally published in the Chanakya Forum, 20 February 2023.
+This is a modified version of the article, originally published as Claude Arpi.
+2023.
+‘Aksai Chin: Is History Repeating Itself?’.
+Chanakya Forum.
+20 February.